Skip to content

 Many doctors, myself included, have been guilty of carrying the stress, the struggle, and the setbacks experienced at one point in our career into the next new opportunity.
 Then we wonder why this new opportunity takes a turn for the worse so quickly.
 Instead of learning the lesson the experience offered and healing, we get trapped in the details of how we were wronged, victimized, and treated unfairly.
 This is what we focus on, and sure enough, we find it with each new level of career growth.
 Focusing on the negative does not benefit doctors.
 It holds you back from the joy you seek in your life and career.

-The experiences we have with our patients, teams, nurses, colleagues, and life, in general, are orchestrated to further define and refine who we are as clinicians and who we are behind the white coat, the stethoscope and the medical degree.
+The experiences we have with our patients, teams, nurses, colleagues, and life, in general, are orchestrated to further define and refine who we are as clinicians and who we are behind the white coat, the stethoscope, and the medical degree.

-Maybe when you moved into the next level of your career, you packed with you the limiting belief of not knowing enough along with the embarrassment and feeling belittled from an experience you had with one attending physician in medical school or during internship year when you did not know the answer.
+Maybe when you moved into the next level of your career, you packed with you the limiting belief of not knowing enough, along with the embarrassment and feeling belittled from an experience you had with one attending physician in medical school or during an internship year when you did not know the answer.
 You have allowed that experience to dictate how you feel and how you perform on every rotation.
 It has left you silently questioning your own abilities.
 It has made you feel like your peers do not respect your knowledge or authority.

 As you grow and move from medical student to intern, intern to resident, and resident to attending, consider what you need to take with you to facilitate continued advancement and progress.
 What do you need to release and leave behind that is no longer useful and is not helping you grow?